andrsdtr/snake-AI/README.md

 # Snake-AI
-This is an university-project bei Can Berkil and Andreas Dichter.
+This is an university-project by Can Berkil and Andreas Dichter.
 The goal was to train a genetic algorithm to play the classic snake game.

 ## Manual
 - to execute the code run 'train_ga.py'